FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 Symfony HttpCache Configuration
 -------------------------------

-The ``symfony/http-kernel`` component provides a reverse proxy implemented completely in PHP, called `HttpCache`_.
+Symfony’s `HttpKernel`_ component provides a reverse proxy implemented completely in PHP, called `HttpCache`_.
 While it is certainly less efficient than using Varnish or NGINX, it can still provide considerable performance gains over an installation that is not cached at all.
 It can be useful for